Hyuvo/p8105_hw2_CongyangXIe/p8105_hw2_CongyangXie.md

--   The final dataset is merged by the 3 datasets above, which has 11 variables and 822 observations, containing the number of national politicians who are democratic or republican, S&P, and unemployment rate at time ranging from 1947 to 2015.The variables in the dataset
+-   The final dataset is merged by the 3 datasets above, which has 11 variables and 822 observations, containing the number of national politicians who are democratic or republican, S&P, and unemployment rate at time ranging from 1947 to 2015.
+The variables in the dataset
     are: year, month, gov_gop, sen_gop, rep_gop, gov_dem, sen_dem,
     rep_dem, president, close, unemployment_rate.